uspgamedev/programming-tutorial/level_01/README.md

 object.dir_y = object.dir_y + force_dir_y*dt
 ```

+Notice that this makes objects' speed vary, which means that the OBJECT_SPEED
+variable we defined in Stage 01 is no longer needed.
+The full velocity vector
+of each object will be represented by the (dir_x, dir_y) fields.

 Things might get a little crazy, but that is ok.
 If you want, you can try to
 stabilize the game as an extra exercise.